hyeon9/Splice-decoder/README.md

       bash install_conda.sh ${yml}

 * To verify if splice-decoder is installed properly, you can do a test run with the toy_data (subset of rMATS and GTF file)

-      conda activate splice-decoder

-* To run SpliceDecoder with the toy_data build your configuration file through an interactive way
+* To to this you should build your configuration file through an interactive way

       cd code/
       bash Make_config.sh